 In support of our company values, enChoice has identified various opportunities to devote resources to corporate responsibility programs.
 We have been fortunate to be selected as the program manager, and to provide technical support, for an exciting project aimed at protecting our global rhino population and ultimately other threatened species from extinction.
-This program, known as the Wildlife Protection Program (WPP), has been initially implemented at the Welgevonden Game Reserve in South Africa.
-In addition to the WPP, enChoice has been active in technology support for an Academy supporting education of underserved communities in the Limpopo Province of South Africa and we also support the Boys and Girls Club of Austin Texas.
+This program, named SPARK (Sentinel Protection Against Rhino Killing) is using ground-breaking technology in an effort to save endangered Rhinos, has been initially implemented at the Welgevonden Game Reserve in South Africa.
+In addition to SPARK, enChoice has been active in technology support for an Academy supporting education of underserved communities in the Limpopo Province of South Africa and we also support the Boys and Girls Club of Austin Texas.

-enChoice, Inc. has partnered with Welgevonden Game Reserve (WGR) to provide project management and technical support for the unique Welgevonden Wildlife Protection Program.
+enChoice, Inc. has partnered with Welgevonden Game Reserve (WGR) to provide project management and technical support for the unique Welgevonden SPARK program.

 Historically the Rhino has had no natural predators; survival was virtually guaranteed due to its massive size and killer horn.
 But the world has since changed and the Rhino’s horn is no longer a defense, but instead a highly sought after and valued item.
 Exacerbated by the involvement of International Crime Syndicates, Rhinos are now suffering devastating poaching which threatens the very survival of the species.

-The Proof of Concept has been successfully completed for the WPP, leading to the conclusion that by using this technology rhino poaching success rates can drop from around 90% to single digits.
+The Proof of Concept has been successfully completed for SPARK, leading to the conclusion that by using this technology rhino poaching success rates can drop from around 90% to single digits.

 Participants in the Program

 - IBM provides IoT and Operations Control technology

 - Wageningen University handles the animal behavioral algorithms

 - MTN provides the communications layer

 - enChoice provides project management and technical support